carpentries-incubator/intro-data-viz/episodes/00-importance-of-message.md

 :::::::::::::::::::::::: instructor

-Learners who have less experience with tabular data may get stuck in this section.
+Learners who have less experience with tabular data may need more specific information than this section provides.
 If you want to include more teaching about managing and cleaning tabular data, consider pairing this lesson with the Data Carpentry Ecology [Data in Spreadsheets](https://datacarpentry.org/spreadsheet-ecology-lesson/) lesson.

 :::::::::::::::::::::::::::::::::